vesterheim/vesterheim.github.io/visit/plan/itineraries/one-hour/index.md

 - **Norwegian House**<br />
   This house is a model of a rural Norwegian home from the mid-1800s in the Telemark region of Norway.
 - **The TradeWind**<br />
-  This 25-foot sailboat, the smallest known sailboat to have crossed the Atlantic Ocean without assistance, was sailed by two brothers who left Kristiansand, Norway, on March 26, 1933, and arrived at the World’s Fair in Chicago on April 29, 1933.
+  This 25-foot sailboat, the smallest known sailboat to have crossed the Atlantic Ocean without assistance, was sailed by two brothers who left Kristiansand, Norway, on March 27, 1933, and arrived at the World’s Fair in Chicago by August 29, 1933.

 Second Floor
 ------------